 If a child's initial screening test suggests that further investigation is necessary, they are referred to the experienced and specialist children's NHS audiologists housed in our Audiology Test Centre for more detail audiological tests.
-Most babies born with a hearing loss are diagnosed between five and seven weeks old.
+Most babies born with deafness are diagnosed between five and seven weeks old.

-The Children Hearing Services Team also conducts tests on children during their preschool years, including children who have been referred to them at our Test Centre by their family doctor because of concerns about possible temporary or permanent hearing loss.
+The Children Hearing Services Team also conducts tests on children during their preschool years, including children who have been referred to them at our Test Centre by their family doctor because of concerns about possible temporary or permanent deafness.

 Providing a wrap-around service

 From the moment a child is diagnosed with a permanent deafness by the NHS Children Hearing Services Team based in our Audiology Test Centre, they and their parents or carers are able to access The Elizabeth Foundation's experienced and expert support, alongside our wide range of services including specially designed baby, toddler and preschool intervention programmes.

 Children aged up to 3 years of age diagnosed with a unilateral (one-sided) or conductive (temporary) hearing loss can access our monthly Listen Support Groups.